Studying economics helps people become business people and well-informed citizens.

 Why pursue a minor in economics?

-The minor in economics has advantages for both business majors and non-business majors.
+The minor in economics has advantages for both business majors and nonbusiness majors.
 Minoring in economics may be a smart move, career wise and academically.

 For business majors, the minor in economics provides a liberal arts component to complement the business degree.
 Many employers are seeking students who can think about business problems in a broader context.
 They are also seeking students with problem solving and analytical abilities.
 A minor in economics demonstrates breadth, analytical ability, willingness to take courses that are challenging, and an understanding of the method of a social science.

-For non-business majors, the minor in economics is an excellent complement to many majors.
+A minor in economics is an excellent complement to many majors.
 Economics is a relevant major for students preparing for a career in business, law, and many other fields who prefer a liberal arts education.
 The minor in economics provides some of the same background, but with less depth.
 With proper advisement, a minor in economics can provide the economics prerequisites for an MBA program, or for graduate work in economics.

 What kinds of courses will I take?

-The minor in economics requires you to take Principles of Macroeconomics and Principles of Microeconomics (or Principles of Economics) and additional electives for a total of 18 credits in economics courses.
+The minor in economics requires all majors to take Principles of Macroeconomics and Principles of Microeconomics (or Principles of Economics) and additional electives for a total of 18 credits in economics courses.
 One of these can be used for General Education category D. Many students already have a sequence in economics required as related work, and can complete a minor by taking only a few additional courses.